TopLotteryOnline

 Quick answer

-Yes — Canadian players can play US Powerball through a licensed lottery courier that buys an official US ticket on your behalf, and non-US residents are allowed to win and claim.
-The details that matter are tax and process: the US withholds a flat 30% on non-resident winnings, and Canada is not treaty-exempt, while Canada itself does not tax lottery prizes.
-Here's the honest, sourced picture.
+Yes — Canadian players can play US Powerball through a licensed lottery courier that buys a genuine official ticket on your behalf, and there is no residency rule stopping you winning or claiming.
+What actually differs from Canada is the money: the US withholds a flat 30% from non-residents and Canada is not treaty-exempt, while Canada itself does not tax lottery prizes.
+Here is the sourced version, including the parts that are less convenient.

 Jackpot odds